oneeve8/kobble-data/content/How to Pray the Rosary.md

 and to the Son,
 and to the Holy Spirit.

-Response:
-As it was in the beginning,
+*As it was in the beginning,
 is now and ever shall be,
 world without end
 Amen.